Ashcribe/student_management_system/README.md

 # student_management_system

-In this project I built a student result managememnt system using python in a google colaboratory (jupyter notebook) environment.
+In this project I built a student result management system using python in a google colaboratory (jupyter notebook) environment.

 With the student result management system you can:
 - Store student names and scores